sschwarzer/ftputil/doc/ftputil.md

 -   `upload(source, target, callback=None)`

-    copies a local source file (given by a filename, i. e. a string) to the remote host under the name target.
+    copies a local source file (given by a filename, i.e. a string) to the remote host under the name target.
 Both `source` and `target` may be absolute paths or relative to their corresponding current directory (on the local or the remote host, respectively).